AlexsLemonade/refinebio/README.md

 ./run_all_tests.sh
 ```

-(_Note:_ Running all the tests can take some time because it downloads a lot of files)
+(_Note:_ Running all the tests can take some time, especially the first time because it downloads a lot of files.)

 These tests will also be run continuosly for each commit via CircleCI.